The word ‘Dementia’ describes a set of symptoms that may include memory loss and difficulties with thinking, problem-solving or language.

 Dementia is caused when the brain is damaged by diseases, such as Alzheimer’s disease or a series of strokes.
-Alzheimer’s disease is the most common cause of dementia, but not the only one.
-The specific symptoms that someone with dementia experiences will depend on the parts of the brain that are damaged and the disease that is causing the dementia.
+Alzheimer’s disease is the most common cause of Dementia, but not the only one.
+The specific symptoms that someone with Dementia experiences will depend on the parts of the brain that are affected.

-The different types of dementia tends to affect people differently, especially in the early stages.
-Other factors that will affect how well someone can live with dementia include how other people respond to them and the environment around them.
+The different types of Dementia tend to affect people differently, especially in the early stages.
+Other factors that will affect how well someone can live with Dementia include how other people respond to them and the environment they live in.

-A person with dementia will have cognitive symptoms (to do with thinking or memory).
+A person living with Dementia will have cognitive symptoms (to do with thinking or memory).
 They will often have problems with some of the following:

 Day-to-day memory – difficulty recalling events that happened recently.

 Concentrating, planning or organising – difficulties making decisions, solving problems or carrying out a sequence of tasks (such as cooking a meal)

 Language – difficulties following a conversation or finding the right word for something

 Visuospatial skills – problems judging distances (such as on stairs) and seeing objects in three dimensions

 Orientation – losing track of the day or date or becoming confused about where they are.